Chewy Cookie Butter Snickerdoodles

 Cookie Butter Snickerdoodles

-- 1 ¼ cups all natural cane sugar, regular granulated sugar may be subbed
+- 1 ¼ cups all natural cane sugar regular white sugar may be used (decrease to 1 cup for High Altitude)

-- ½ cup creamy cookie butter, I used Lotus, but have used Trader Joe’s too
+- ½ cup creamy cookie butter I used Lotus, Biscoff, but have used Trader Joe's too

 - 2 teaspoons vanilla extract